mruby/mruby/doc/guides/link.md

 ## Executable Gems

-If your application is relatively small, `mrbgem` is easier way to create the executable.
+If your application is relatively small, `mrbgem` is an easier way to create the executable.
 By tradition, the gem name start with `mruby-bin-`, e.g. `mruby-bin-debugger`.